 The surname of Jacob and Maria's children as listed above is Graves, a clear departure from the original family name of Greff.
 Hilda Graves, granddaughter of Jacob and Maria, related a family tradition that the name change came about because a school teacher insisted that, since they lived in America, the Greff children should have an American name40.
 This may not, however, be the reason, since the family name is rendered as Graves in the 1870 U.S. Census46, when the oldest child was only four and not yet in school.
 In addition, the obituary of Maria uses the name Graves for both her and her husband96.
 This all suggests that Jacob and Maria may have decided on the change for some unknown reason.

 After returning to New York, Jacob and Maria lived in Sheldon, though it is not clear whether he resumed farming.
 Jacob's died on April 26, 19001.
 Maria continued to live in Sheldon with her son, John, and when John moved to Lancaster, New York, Maria moved with him.
-She died their on December 27, 19031,99.
+She died there on December 27, 19031,99.
 Jacob and Maria are buried in the cemetery at St. Cecilia's in Sheldon.

 William Graves - early 1880s

 William Graves was born December 10, 18651, in Sheldon, New York, the oldest child of Jacob Greff and Maria Zehler.
 William grew up on the family farms in Sheldon and Bennington.
 Then, in the early 1880's he moved with his family to Iowa.
 When Jacob and Maria decided to move back to Western New York, William elected to stay in Iowa with relatives40.
 The 1885 Iowa State Census lists William, age 19, living in the Town of Meadow, Plymouth County, Iowa271, with his cousin, John, and his family, and working as a laborer.
 Nothing further is known about his life.